galeone/galeone.github.io/_posts/2025-03-15-getting-back-to-the-eu-from-google-cloud-to-self-hosted-vps.md

 ---
 layout: post
-title: "Getting back to the EU: from Google Cloud to OVH"
+title: "Getting back to the EU: from Google Cloud to Self-Hosted EU Infrastructure"
-date: 2025-03-12 08:00:00
+date: 2025-03-15 08:00:00
 categories: cloud
-summary: ""
+summary: "A detailed walkthrough of migrating a web service from Google Cloud to OVH, covering PostgreSQL database migration, CI/CD pipeline setup on Github Actions, and significant cost savings by migrating from Cloud to a self hosted solution.
+This migration represents a first step toward reducing dependency on US cloud providers while maintaining service quality."
 authors:
     - pgaleone
 ---

 In this article I'm going to show the process I followed to migrate some of the services I used from Google Cloud to an European provider, in this case [OVH](https://www.ovh.com/world/).
-I won't use their cloud solution, but the VPS, in order to have full control over the infrastructure.[^1]
+I won't use their cloud solution, but their VPS offering instead, in order to have full control over the infrastructure.[^1]

 In particular, I will show how I moved out from [Cloud SQL](https://cloud.google.com/sql) to a self hosted instance of [PostgreSQL](https://www.postgresql.org/), how I moved the [Cloud Run](https://cloud.google.com/run) services to a more standard nginx setup, and how reached the same level of CI/CD I had with Google Cloud.